Where to stay in Barcelona: The best districts and hotel tips!

 General information about staying in Barcelona

-Before I get to my recommendations for specific hotels and neighborhoods, first I’d like to share some general tips and information about staying in Barcelona.
+Before we get to our recommendations for specific hotels and neighborhoods, first we’d like to share some general tips and information about staying in Barcelona.

 The days when Barcelona was a budget destination are long gone.
 Accommodation is always in high demand, so most of the hotels and restaurants in the city center can afford to charge prices that most of the locals could not or would not pay.